Ayana-chan/async_tasks_state_map/README.md

 > [async_tasks_recorder](https://crates.io/crates/async_tasks_recorder)
 is another implement depending on `HashSet`, which is easier to iterate every task in the same state.
-But you should not use that crate if you only focus on iterate only once state.
+But you should not use that crate if you only focus on iterating only one state.
 Instead, you can collect the tasks in certain state into an external `Arc<HashSet>`.

 # State Transition Diagram